spatie/docs.spatie.be-old/resources/views/menu/v1/usage/manipulating-items.md

 title: Manipulating Items
 ---

-There are three methods to each items in a menu:
+There are three methods to manipulate items in a menu:

 - `each`: Goes over all existing items and applies a manipulation
 - `registerFilter`: Registers a manipulation that will be applied to all items added afterwards